 Recovery time varies from person to person, but in general most men and women who have tummy tuck surgery can go back to work comfortably in just a couple of weeks.
 Sometimes it takes a few more weeks of resting to feel comfortable returning to work.
 The better condition you are in at the time of your surgery, the faster your recuperation will be.

 Exercise is a very important factor in recovering from tummy tuck surgery.
-It helps in many different ways - from reducing the amount of swelling and reducing the chance of a blood clot developing to helping give the muscles in your newly contoured tummy much more tone.
-Of course, you should exercise moderately at first and gradually increase the vigorousness of your exercise in relationship to your comfort level.
+It helps in many different ways — from reducing the amount of swelling and the chance of a blood clot to helping give the muscles in your newly contoured tummy much more tone.
+Of course, you should exercise moderately at first and gradually increase the vigorousness of your exercise in relation to your comfort level.